 Common tags include:

 - Angry: The character is more prone to anger and rage than in canon.
-This is a common attribute for Harry Potter in fics set after The Order of the Phoenix.

 - Angsty: Used to indicate the character will be excessively distraught during the fic.